Directorate-General for Health and Food Safety

-The three Scientific Committees (SCCS, the SCHER and the SCENIHR) each consist of a maximum of 17 members appointed for a period of 3 years.
+The two Scientific Committees (SCCS and SCHEER) each consist of up to 19 members appointed for a period of 5 years.
 These members are well-established scientists with more than 10 years of professional experience and multi-disciplinary accomplishments.
-The Committees may also associate up to 5 Advisors from the Pool if additional reinforcement is needed.

-In addition to attending plenary meetings, members may participate in Working Groups and in other activities involving members of the Scientific Committees.
+They were appointed following an open call for expression of interest.
+In addition to attending plenary meetings, members participate in working groups and in other activities.

-When a Scientific Committee receives a request for scientific advice (the so called 'mandates') from the Commission, it usually establishes a Working Group to support it on this mandate.
-Working Groups consist of at least one member of the Scientific Committee that convened it.
-Due to the specific nature of the requests, in most cases additional, specific expertise is needed that is not available with the Committee.
-Therefore, a Working Groups may also include advisors from the Pool, and external experts from the data base, from other community bodies and from the scientific community at large.
+When a Scientific Committee receives a request for scientific advice ('mandate') from the Commission, it establishes a working group to work on this mandate.
+Working groups consist of at least one member of the Scientific Committee that convened it.
+External experts may be part of the working group if, due to the specific nature of the request, specific expertise is needed that is not available with the Committee.

-Working Groups are chaired either by a Committee member or an Advisor from the Pool (of Scientific Advisors) who has been associated by the Committee.
-The Scientific Committee designates a Rapporteur from among Members, Advisors or External Experts participating in a Working Group.
+Working Groups are chaired by a Committee member.
+The Scientific Committee designates a Rapporteur from Members and external experts participating in the working group.
 Rapporteurs are responsible for assembling information, editing and revising draft opinions and ensuring that draft reports and scientific opinions are prepared within a set time period.
-The Rapporteur also ensures that draft opinions are well structured, coherent, and written in a clear and simple language.
 The Rapporteur works in close co-operation with the Secretariat.

-All experts participating in the Scientific Risk Assessment Advisory Structure need to declare commitment, confidentiality, and interests in the subject matter before participating in the work.
+All experts participating in the Scientific Committees’ work need to declare their commitment, confidentiality and any possible conflicts of interests concerning the subject matter before participating in the work.
 Declarations of interests are updated orally at each meeting.
-The declarations will be published once the work on the particular subject matter has been concluded.
-Likewise, the composition of a Working Group is published only once an opinion has been approved by the Scientific Committee.
+The declarations are published after the work on the particular subject matter has been concluded.
+Likewise, the composition of a working group is published only once an Opinion has been approved by the Scientific Committee.